 ". . my students benefit from the consistent grading of calculations and essays.
 At UT, one TA grades the responses of all students to a single question.

-. . . the feature that allows up to 10 pre-written instructor comments to be entered by the grader with the click of a button ensures that each student will receive consistent feedback on written responses.
+. . . the essay grading feature that accomodates up to 10 pre-written instructor comments which are entered' by the grader by clicking the comment's button ensures that each student will receive consistent feedback on written responses.
 This feature saves the TA a lot of time (and typing).

 . . . the ‘permanent’ online record that remains from online lab submission assists me in ‘training’ my TAs to become better graders."

 "Chem21Labs has drastically improved the consistency of the grading of reports by having uniform, objective scoring criteria . . . my students display better problem solving skills on the lab final because of the instantaneous feedback they received throughout the term."